aliceblomberg/api-lab/path-simplification/README.md

 Also, I made the stroke width thicker and increased the value of the .simplify method.

 ## Who contributed
-All of the code is from the source for the example in paper.js.
+All of the code is from the source for the example in Paper.js, developed by Jürg Lehni and Jonathan Puckey.
 My contribution was modifying the comments and some values in the code.